-Using national prevalence rates, it is likely that roughly 15,651 of the state's 626,04237 citizens have a developmental disability as defined in the Developmental Disabilities Act.
-Given the birth rate in Vermont of about 5,720 live births per year38, it is expected that approximately 143 children will be born each year with a developmental disability39.
+Using national prevalence rates, it is likely that roughly 15,644 of the state's 625,74124 citizens have a developmental disability as defined in the Vermont Developmental Disabilities Act of 1996.
+Given the birth rate in Vermont of about 5,846 live births per year25, it is expected that approximately 146 children will be born each year with a developmental disability26.

-In FY 2016, there were 4,486 individuals who received developmental disabilities services (e.g., home and community-based services, Bridge Program, Family Managed Respite, Flexible Family Funding, Targeted Case Management, vocational grant, PASRR, ICF/DD), which is about 29% of Vermonters who are estimated to meet clinical eligibility for developmental disabilities services40.
-The number of people served each year increases, on average, by approximately 100 individuals taking into account people who die or otherwise terminate services annually.
+In FY 2015, there were 4,408 individuals who received developmental disabilities services (e.g., home and community-based services, Bridge Program, Family Managed Respite, Flexible Family Funding, vocational grant, PASRR, ICF/DD), which is about 28% of Vermonters who are estimated to meet clinical eligibility for developmental disabilities services27.
+The number of people served each year increases, on average, by approximately 100 individuals taking into account the people who die or otherwise terminate services annually.